bohanhou14/Non-Parametric-Texture-Synthesis/README.md

 # Non-Parametric-Texture-Synthesis
+This project is the midterm team project for CS220: Intermediate Programming.
+We received 99% on the project.
+I contributed ~60% of working code and was responsible for implementing the core algorithm.

+# Features and Demo

-This project is created based on Efros and Leung’s seminal work “Texture Synthesis by Non-parametric Sampling”.
+This project was created based on Efros and Leung’s seminal work “Texture Synthesis by Non-parametric Sampling”.
 Given an exemplar texture image, it can synthesize a larger image by growing the texture.

 ![image](https://user-images.githubusercontent.com/64535834/160522394-ab7c0007-0f01-47c3-858b-a5b082e9a332.png)

 (picture credit: from slides made by Prof. Misha Kazhdan from Johns Hopkins University)

+- Picture 1: the input image
+- Picture 2: the green grid is the window which would "grow" the image
+- Picture 3: the output image; the parts outside the yellow box are all synthesized

+# Design
 The approach I adopted:

 1. To expand the exemplar, identify all boundary pixels – pixels whose values have not been synthesized yet but whose neighbors have.
 Assign those to-be-set pixels (TBS pixels) a color by copying good color values from the exemplar.